PHARM

 Pharmacy Science* graduate, Class of 2020

-Vernice is currently working as a Pharmacist at Singapore General Hospital
+Vernice is currently working as a Pharmacist at the Singapore General Hospital

 *Renamed the Diploma in Pharmaceutical Science